wintercounter/phrame/README.md

 The config system uses Sass Maps as a multi dimensional array - since Sass is only able to handle a single level (looking at you map-get).

-With building **Phrame** my primary goal was to build a flexible tool to handle multiple sites from one codebase.
-For this to work we needed a system where it's simple to override the common stuff and makes easy to switch color schemes for example.
-To achieve this we've built a flow where you can overwrite the default configuration.
+With building **Phrame**`2` my primary goal was to build a flexible tool to handle multiple sites from one codebase.
+For this to work I needed a system where it's simple to override the common stuff and makes easy to switch color schemes for example.
+To achieve this I've built a flow where you can overwrite the default configuration.

 ## Flow

-To use such behavior you need to import your own instance of **Phrame** into your codebase.
+To use such behavior you need to import your own instance of **Phrame**`2` into your codebase.

-`Load Phrame Env -> Config Overrides -> Output`
+`Load Phrame2 Env -> Config Overrides -> Output`

 Here's a basic structure with the ability to override config values: